uyuni-project/sumaform/modules/aws/README.md

 SUSE employees using openbare already have AMI images uploaded and data snapshots for the us-east-1 region; others have to follow instructions in [HOW_TO_UPLOAD.md](modules/aws/images/HOW_TO_UPLOAD.md).

-## package-mirror
+## mirror

-In addition to acting as a bastion host for all other instances, the `package-mirror` host serves all repos and packages used by other instances.
+In addition to acting as a bastion host for all other instances, the `mirror` host serves all repos and packages used by other instances.
 It works similarly to the one for the libvirt backend, allowing instances in the private subnet to be completely disconnected from the Internet.

-Please note that content in `package-mirror` must be refreshed manually at this time, see comments in [modules/aws/package_mirror/main.tf](modules/aws/package_mirror/main.tf).
+Please note that content in `mirror` must be refreshed manually at this time, see comments in [modules/aws/mirror/main.tf](modules/aws/mirror/main.tf).

 ## Accessing instances

-`package-mirror` is accessible through SSH at the public name noted in outputs.
+`mirror` is accessible through SSH at the public name noted in outputs.

 ```
 $ terraform apply